bahtiyartan/troia/docs/74VectorDB.rst

 Since the LLM Gateway and how to define models on it are not directly related to the content of this chapter, you can read the relevant section of the book to understand these steps.In this section of the book, we will proceed assuming we have a properly configured and functioning LLM Gateway with an AI Model and an "Embedding AI Model" accessible through this configuration.

-To connect a LLM Gateway and performn an operation on it, MAKEENDPOINTCONNECTION command is used very similar to connecting a Vector database.
+To connect a LLM Gateway and perform an operation on it, MAKEENDPOINTCONNECTION command is used very similar to connecting a Vector database.
 So you have to define an LLM Gateway on "SYST51 - Integration Endpoints Configuration" transaction.
 You can review the "Integration Endpoints" section to understand how this process works.

 ::